 Knowledgeable buyers often consider Telluride an excellent value when compared to Aspen and Vail especially considering overall price points.
-This table highlights key metrics in multiple markets with an emphasis of comparing downtown areas and ski resort areas against one another.
+The table below highlights key metrics in multiple markets with an emphasis of comparing downtown areas and ski resort areas against one another.

 Aspen Central Core

-The Aspen Central Core experienced six consecutive years of price appreciation through 2018.
-Although prices went up, the number of transactions fell in 2018 compared to the year before.
-A total of 18 properties closed for over $5 million including 8 over $10 million and 1 over $15 million.
-By comparison, only three properties closed in the Town of Telluride for over $5 million in 2018.
+The Aspen Central Core experienced seven consecutive years of price appreciation through 2019.
+Although prices went up, the number of transactions fell in 2019 compared to the year before.
+A total of 19 properties closed for over $5 million including 8 over $10 million and 1 over $15 million.
+By comparison, only six properties closed in the Town of Telluride for over $5 million in 2019.

-Snowmass Village sustained seven consecutive years of relatively flat prices through 2018.
-Unlike nearby Aspen, however, the number of transactions increased in 2018 compared to 2017.
-Of the 40 homes that sold in 2018, two closed for over $6 million versus only one home in Mountain Village.
+Snowmass Village sustained seven consecutive years of relatively flat prices through 2019.
+Unlike nearby Aspen, however, the number of transactions increased in 2019 compared to 2018.
+Of the 47 homes that sold in 2019, three closed for over $6 million versus six homes in Mountain Village.

 Town of Vail